networksecurityvodoo/keycloak_tests_and_examples/README.md

 ## keycloak_example_configs

-- This repository contains configurations for Keycloak.
+- This repository contains configuration examples and skripts for administering and setting up Keycloak.